 - Q: How will I be billed?

 A: The choice is yours.
 We can invoice you, charge your card or deduct the payment amount automatically from your checking account.
 You can make payments monthly or annually.

 - Q: Is this a long-term commitment?

 A: No. The contract is monthly and you may cancel your warranty at any time.
 If you have prepaid your contract and decide to cancel before the end of the term, you will be refunded the unused portion of your premium.

-- Q: The Coverage Cap looks adequate but do you have an annual or lifetime restriction on how much you will pay to repair?
+- Q: The coverage cap looks adequate, but do you have an annual or lifetime restriction on how much you will pay to repair?

 A: No. Unlike some other warranties available, we provide you with the full coverage per incident.
 We will pay up to your coverage amount each and every time you need us.
-We do not deduct prior repair expense from your coverage cap or limit the amount we will pay annually.
+We do not deduct prior repair expenses from your coverage cap or limit the amount we will pay annually.